Sacred as Structure (SAS)

 Not on doctrines.
 Not on interpretations.
 On constraints.

-VI.
+VII.
 Objections and Responses

 “This is just perennialism with better footnotes.”